A novel switched systems approach to nonconvex optimisation: Stability analysis

 \subsection{Existence, uniqueness, and boundedness of solutions}

 In Proposition~\ref{prop:feasibleSetPosInvar}, it was verified that the sets $\mathcal{G}_{eq}$, $\mathcal{G}_{ineq}$, and $\Gamma$ are positively invariant along any forward solution to the switched system.
 So far, however, we have not yet verified that the solution of the system will exist for all time or it will be unique.
-In this section, we establish that the solutions of the switched system are bounded, which implies that the solutions both exist and are unique.
-The approach for verifying that this is true is to first show that the solutions of each subsystem between switching instants are bounded.
+In this section, we establish that the solutions of the switched system are bounded, which implies that they exist and are unique.
+We first show that the solutions of each subsystem between switching instants are bounded.
 As the Carath\'eodory solution to the switched system is the composition of the solutions of the individual subsystems, it follows that the full solution is similarly bounded.

 Before verifying the solutions of each subsystem between switching instants are bounded, we require a technical lemma.
 The following lemma establishes that the matrix formed by concatenating $A_\mathcal{A}(z)$ and $G_{\mathcal{A}}^\perp(z)$ is full rank.
 This property is used in subsequent computations to ensure that each subsystem has some damping. \begin{lemma} Under Assumption \ref{Assumption1}, the matrix